codepath/android_guides/Dependency-Injection-with-Dagger-2.md

 }
 ```

-Note that the method name `provideGson()` itself does not matter and can be named anything.
+Note that the method names (i.e. `provideGson()`, `provideRetrofit()`, etc) do not matter and can be named anything.
 The return type annotated with a `@Provides` decorator is used to associate this instantiation with any other modules of the same time.
 The `@Singleton` annotation is used to declare to Dagger to be only initialized only once during the entire lifecycle of the application.

 A `Retrofit` instance depends both on a `Gson` and `OkHttpClient` instance, so we can define another method within the same class that takes these two types.
 The `@Provides` annotation and these two parameters in the method will cause Dagger to recognize that there is a dependency on `Gson` and `OkHttpClient` to build a `Retrofit` instance.